-The World of Concrete’s Exhibitor Success & ROI Center is you and your entire staff’s FREE, on-demand, 24/7 exhibiting knowledge resource to give you answers to your most pressing exhibiting challenges, expand your exhibiting know-how, and improve your company’s exhibiting performance and ROI.
-Three easy ways to find the information, answers, and solutions you need to keep up and stay ahead:
+The World of Concrete’s Exhibitor Success and ROI Center is your FREE, on-demand, 24/7 exhibiting knowledge resource to give you answers to your most pressing exhibiting challenges, expand your exhibiting know-how, and improve your company's exhibiting performance and ROI.

-World of Concrete has made special arrangements with Jefferson Davis, America’s leading expert on trade show success.
+World of Concrete made special arrangements with Jefferson Davis, America’s leading tradeshow productivity expert.
 You can submit questions on any exhibiting topic.
-Mr. Davis will respond personally within 48 hours.
+Mr. Davis and or his team of tradeshow experts will respond personally within 48 hours.
 Submit your question now!

 Why Are Trade Shows So Important To Your Business?

 1. Verbal & Non-Verbal Behavioral Styles: Face-to-face meetings allow members to engage in and observe verbal and non-verbal behavioral styles that aren’t communicated through technological tools, from texting to tweeting, to the telephone, to videoconferencing.

 2. Develop Transparency & Trust: Face-to-face meetings afford participants opportunities to develop transparency and

 trust among each other in ways that are not always possible compared to other forms of communication.

 3. Judge Integrity, Competencies & Skills: Face-to-face meetings allow participants to evaluate and judge the integrity, competencies, and skills (e.g. verbal skills) of others, whether that’s a prospect, a competitor or a job candidate.